 5. Northalsted

-Q: Which Chicago neighborhood is known for its vibrant nightlife?
-A: If you want a late night out in one of the cool neighborhoods in Chicago, take the L to Northalsted.
-Head to Sidetrack, a two-story, six-room bar (with a roof) to sing along to your favorite music videos and get a frozen drink; or take to the Kit Kat Lounge and Supper Club, a campy stronghold for drag shows and boozy brunches. |
+If you want a late night out in one of the cool neighborhoods in Chicago, take the L to Northalsted.
+Head to Sidetrack, a two-story, six-room bar (with a rooftop) to sing along to your favorite music videos and get a frozen drink; or take to the Kit Kat Lounge and Supper Club, a campy stronghold for drag shows and boozy brunches.

 6. Ukrainian Village

-Situated just south of Wicker Park, this small (about two square miles) borough has a distinct feel from its trendy northern neighbor.
+Situated just south of Wicker Park, this small (about two square miles) borough has a feel distinct from its trendy northern neighbor.
 The brick rowhouses, multi-family inhabitants, and tree-lined streets create a residential vibe, but don’t think that means there’s nothing to do in Ukrainian Village.

 River North belongs on any list of the coolest Chicago neighborhoods.
 Its extremely high concentration of art galleries and bumping nightlife make it one of the notable hip neighborhoods in Chicago.